Frequently Asked Questions

 Can we just go up and see the herd ourselves?

 Sadly not, whilst reindeer are generally friendly, they are still animals and hence it is necessary to have an experienced guide with you to make sure everyone (both humans and animals) stays safe.
+There is always the chance that you may see the free-ranging herd whilst walking in the mountains, but they roam a vast area so don’t be too hopeful!

 Can I bring my dog?